 Pyranometers: the instrument for solar radiation measurements

 Pyranometers are the main component of solar monitoring systems.
 They measure the sun’s energy received per unit area.
 When you have installed a solar panel or photovoltaic power plant, it is crucial to have a device that measures every watt of sunlight.
 An inaccurate solar radiation sensor will not measure every watt of sunlight.
 To avoid this, we use solar radiation sensors that are high-quality built, resulting in accurate measurements.
 Pyranometers are the answer to this problem.
-Hukseflux provides different pyranometer models of all accuracy classes, A, B and C. Class A is the most accurate, followed by classes B and C. The class of pyranometer should be used depending on the size and category of the PV power plant.
+Hukseflux provides different pyranometer models of all accuracy classes, A, B and C. Class A is the most accurate, followed by classes B and C. Determining which class should be used can depend on the required accuracy or budget.

 For a more detailed explanation of pyranometers, please read: What is a pyranometer?